LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

     },
     json: true,
     /** insert the name of your custom authentication secret here - Use only
-    *   if you want to bypass the default app-key and understand the ramifications.
+    *   if you want to bypass the default API-key and understand the ramifications.
     */
     appKeySecretName: 'my-custom-secret-name'
 }